jessedc/esp8266WiFiTmpSensor/README.md

 The goal of this sketch is to report the ambient temperature to a remote/IOT server.
 As a bonus is it easy to also send the WiFi signal strength.

 This sketch simply demonstrates basic WiFi and HTTP usage of the ESP8266 as well as a simple I2C sensor.
-The MCP9808 library is build for Arduino but works fine running on ESP8266.
+The MCP9808 library is built for Arduino but works fine running on ESP8266.

 # Outcomes